TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 * `{f:translate(key: 'blog.numberOfPosts', arguments: '{numberOfPosts: \'{blog.posts -> f:count()}\'}')}`
    The translation key `blog.numberOfPosts` refers to the translation file:`Resources/Private/Language/locallang.xml`.
    The number of `{blog.posts}` is counted using the `f:count()` viewhelper and passed as argument to the `f:translate()` viewhelper.
 This viewhelper inserts the argument into the translation text `%d posts`.
-   The fluid method `f:translate(...)` fetches this string and replaces its `%d` argument by the number of posts for the current blog.
    `{blog.posts}` is the list of posts which belong to the current blog.
 The class `Blog` contains a getter method `getPosts()` which is automatically used to access the list of posts (:php:`\TYPO3\CMS\Extbase\Persistence\ObjectStorage`).

 In the variable `{blogs}` of the latter example all